yearn/yearn-vaults/docs/DEPLOYMENT.md

 ## Scaling up / Moving to Endorse

-In additon to the 2 strategists, a Core Developer has to review the strategy before going into production.
+In addition to the 2 strategists, a Core Developer has to review the strategy before going into production.

 1. Increase deposit limit according to the table [below](#Limits-per-Stage)
 1. Set management fee to production level: